llvm/llvm-project/libc/docs/dev/header_generation.rst

    generated header file with the new addition in the newhdrgen directory to examine.

-If you want to sort the functions in yaml files by alphabetical names if they are not already you can check out libc/newhdrgen/yaml_functions_sorted.py.
+If you want to sort the functions in yaml files by alphabetical names you can check out libc/newhdrgen/yaml_functions_sorted.py.

 Testing